MicrosoftDocs/well-architected/well-architected/services/data/azure-db-postgresql-well-architected-framework.md

 **Flexible Server** is fully managed database service that provides more control over database management than the Single Server deployment option.
 You should use the Flexible Server deployment option when you need greater database control, cost optimization features, zone redundancy, and customizable maintenance windows.

-This guide provides implementation guidance and recommendations for Azure Database for PostgreSQL - Flexible Server.
+This guide provides implementation guidance and recommendations for Azure Database for PostgreSQL.

 ## Cost optimization